Scroll120/bitfleet/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up of the app and run it smoothly follow these simple guides!

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

-* IDE with JDK version of 22 and Java version of 17.
+* IDE with JDK version of 22 and Java version of 17
 * SQL cabale Database (Postgre recommended)
+* NPM, required for running the frontend locally

 ### Installation